From admission and support to graduation and beyond, CQUniversity a land of opportunity

 And the results show the students are thriving, even beyond graduation, with CQUniversity graduates at the top of the pile for securing full-time employment and above-average starting salaries.

-For the first time, CQUniversity also got a five-star rating for its student support – with the result based on positive student ratings of support system.
+For the first time, CQUniversity also got a five-star rating for its student support – with the result based on positive student ratings of our support system.
 The five-star rating puts CQUniversity in the top 20 per cent of all universities nationally.

 “It’s great to see our students have given a resounding thumbs up to the student supports we have in place, alongside our great learning and teaching,” Professor Klomp said.